New gay rights coin divides LGBT community — and outrages social conservatives

 Egale Canada praises $1 coin that marks 1969 'turning point' for homosexual rights

 A new dollar coin designed to commemorate 50 years of homosexual rights has sparked a dual backlash — from both members of Canada's LGBT community and from a social conservative group.

-The loonie, to be launched April 23 at an invitation-only event in Toronto, will feature a stylized depiction of two overlapping human faces within a large circle, the dates 1969 and 2019, and the word "equality" in English and French.
+The loonie, launched April 23 at an invitation-only event in Toronto, features a stylized depiction of two overlapping human faces within a large circle, the dates 1969 and 2019, and the word "equality" in English and French.
 The Royal Canadian Mint is keeping tight-lipped on details until next week's official reveal.

 York University historian Tom Hooper said the coin commemorates a "myth," since the sweeping changes to the Criminal Code introduced in 1969 — which decriminalized sexual activity between men over the age of 21 in a private setting — were modest, and police and courts continued to criminalize same-sex relations afterward.

 "I feel like they're putting this myth onto a coin.
 They're stamping this coin with 1969 and right next to it 'equality' and there was nothing in 1969 to do with equality," said Hooper, who studies the history of LGBT rights in Canada.

 "Even the people who supported the Criminal Code reforms were arguing that we were a mental disease.
 So this was not about equality."

 In 1967, after introducing the package of Criminal Code reforms that would pass a heated House of Commons vote two years later, then justice minister Pierre Trudeau famously stated that "there's no place for the state in the bedrooms of the nation."

 "I think that what's done in private between adults doesn't concern the Criminal Code.
 When it becomes public this is a different matter, or when it relates to minors this is a different matter," he said.

 Criminalization continued post-1969